ArchipelagoMW/Archipelago/worlds/undertale/docs/undertale_en.md

 ### First time setup

-Start the Undertale client, and in the bottom text box, input `/auto_patch (Input your Steam directory here)`, usually your steam directory is usually it is `C:\Program Files (x86)\Steam`, it will then patch your installation of Undertale in the Undertale folder that will be created in the Archipelago install location.
-That is the Undertale installation you will use for Archipelago.
+Start the Undertale client, and in the bottom text box, input `/auto_patch (Input your Steam directory here)` (Your steam directory is usually at `C:\Program Files\Steam`, but it can be different, you can more easily find the directory by opening the Undertale directory through Steam), it will then make an Undertale folder that will be created in the Archipelago install location.
+That contains the version of Undertale you will use for Archipelago.

 ### Connect to the MultiServer

 Make sure both Undertale and its client are running.
+(Undertale will ask for a saveslot, it can be 1 through 99, none of the slots will overwrite your vanilla save, although you may want to make a backup just in case.)

 In the top text box of the client, type the
 `Ip Address` and `Port` separated with a `:` symbol.